 Lastly, ICANN continues to work incredibly hard on the gTLD program.
 Take advantage of the Program Feedback mechanism to provide thoughtful, insightful, implementable improvements to the program.
 Suggestions from applicants, those living the process, are invaluable.
 ICANN will need to start thinking about changes for the next round before we know it and I think will welcome constructive feedback.

-By Michael Salazar, Self Employed
+By Michael Salazar, CFO, Minds + Machines

 |Cybersquatting||Policy & Regulation|